Battle of Farsetmore: Background

-Shane O'Neill had, in the previous 20 years, eliminated his rivals within the O'Neills and asserted his authority over neighbouring clans (or "septs") the MacDonnells in Antrim and O'Donnells in Donegal.
-In 1566, the English Lord Deputy of Ireland, Henry Sidney, gave military support to the O'Donnells against O'Neill, who was regarded as a destabilising and anti-English power in the north of Ireland.
-O'Neill forced out these English troops, but the new O'Donnell chieftain, Hugh O'Donnell, took the opportunity to assert his independence and raided O'Neill's lands at Strabane.
+Shane O'Neill had, in the previous 20 years, eliminated his rivals within the O'Neills and asserted his authority over neighbouring clans (or "septs") the MacDonnells of Antrim in Battle and O'Donnells by kidnapping the O'Donnell leader Calvagh, in Donegal.
+In 1566, the English Lord Deputy of Ireland, Henry Sidney, gave support to the O'Donnells by ransoming the long tortured Calvagh O'Donnell, against O'Neill who was regarded as a destabilising and anti-English power in the north of Ireland.
+O'Neill forced out these English troops, but the new O'Donnell chieftain, Hugh O'Donnell, who took over after the long tortured Calvagh died, took the opportunity to assert his independence and raided O'Neill's lands at Strabane.
 In response, O'Neill mustered his armed forces and marched into O'Donnell territory.